 - Provide a narrative explaining how the project's results are expected to make a difference in terms of impact, beyond the immediate scope and duration of the project.
-The narrative should include the components below, tailored to your project. - (a) Describe the unique contribution your project results would make towards (1) all of the outcomes specified in this topic, and (2) the wider impacts, in the longer term, aligned with the topic text.
-Outline the relevant target groups that would benefit from your results and explain how you intend to engage with each of them. - Be specific, referring to the effects of your project, and not R&I in general in this field. - The outcomes and impacts of your project may: - Scientific, e.g. contributing to specific scientific advances, across and within disciplines, creating new knowledge, reinforcing scientific equipment and instruments, computing systems (i.e. research infrastructures); - Economic/technological, e.g. bringing new products, services, business processes to the market, increasing efficiency, decreasing costs, increasing profits, contributing to standards' setting, etc. - Societal, e.g. decreasing $CO_2$ emissions, decreasing avoidable mortality, improving policies and decision making, raising consumer awareness.
+The narrative should include the components below, tailored to your project. - (a) Describe the unique contribution your project results would make towards (1) all of the outcomes specified in this topic, and (2) the wider impacts, in the longer term, aligned with the topic text and in line with the ambition of the General Objectives of IHI JU.
+Outline the relevant target groups that would benefit from your results and explain how you intend to engage with each of them. - Be specific, referring to the effects of your project, and not R&I in general in this field. - The outcomes and impacts of your project may be: - Scientific, e.g. contributing to specific scientific advances, across and within disciplines, across different sectors including health industry sectors, creating new knowledge, reinforcing scientific equipment and instruments, computing systems (i.e. research infrastructures); - Economic/technological, e.g. bringing new products, services, business processes to the market, increasing efficiency, decreasing costs, increasing profits, contributing to standards' setting, etc to boost the competitiveness of European industry. - Societal, e.g. decreasing $CO_2$ emissions, decreasing avoidable mortality, improving policies and decision making, raising consumer awareness.

 Only include such outcomes and impacts where your project would make a significant and direct contribution.
 Avoid describing very tenuous links to wider impacts.
-However, include any potential negative environmental outcome or impact of the project including when expected results are brought at scale (such as at commercial level).
-Where relevant, explain how the potential harm can be managed.
+However, include any potential negative environmental outcome or impact of the project including when expected results are